 The Shambhala Mountain Center provides classes and weekend retreats for those who fully want to immerse themselves in the dharma and learn more about what this stupa has to teach.
 Though they are accepting to all who want to visit for a day and learn on their own.
 On my journey up to the center, my feeling of not being worthy enough to be at this great religious monument came from not feeling like I fully understood why I was there.
 But I realized the point of the center is just to learn what you can about whatever it is you are struggling with.
 All are welcome no matter religion, ethnicity, gender, race; the point of the Buddhist idea is that we learn from each other and spread that wisdom as we can, even if we aren’t aware of all the meanings behind the name or the stupa itself.

 In the past few months Colorado has experienced a devastating amount of wildfires, the biggest one being the Cameron Peak fire.
-This fire has caused the center to shut down for a longer period of time than they originally expected to due to Covid.
-Thankfully the Stupa remains untouched, but the land around the center will need time to regrow and they will need time to establish their practices again.
+This fire has caused the center to shut down for a longer period of time than they originally expected to due to COVID.
+Thankfully the Stupa remains, but the land around the center will need time to regrow and they will need time to establish their practices again.
 They are hopeful however with this plan of regrowth.
-In the mindset that the Center projects, they will rebuild their facilities and create a more open and peaceful environment.
+The Center projects self growth, discover, and patience, they will rebuild their facilities with the same mind set they preach.

-My trip up to Shambhala is one of my favorite, most profound adventures that I’ve taken in Northern Colorado.
-Past all the mountains I knew and into something very unfamiliar is exactly what I believe to be the best adventures.
-Though I am not used to meditating, am not Buddhist, and don’t know how to fully be at peace, this terrain taught me that I don’t have to have qualifications or the perfect mindset to be at such a sacred place and to find meaning in the places in my life I needed it.
+My trip up to Shambhala is one of the most profound adventures that I’ve taken in Northern Colorado; past all the mountains I knew and into something very unfamiliar is exactly what I believe to be the best adventures.
+Though I am usually too anxious to meditate, and don’t practice Buddhism, this terrain will always remind me that I don’t have to have qualifications or the perfect mindset to be at such an understanding place or to find peace in my life where I need to be.

 https://www.learnreligions.com/dharmakaya-449805 Barabra O’Brien